Learning to Simulate: Generative Metamodeling via Quantile Regression: Introduction

 In essence, our goal is to build a ``fast simulator of the simulator"---a metamodel that is \emph{generative} rather than merely \emph{predictive}.
 With such a generative metamodel, once the covariate values are known, we can quickly generate a large number of (approximate) samples of $Y(\bx)$.
 These samples can then be used to compute any desired summary statistics in real time.

+Our emphasis on modeling the full output distribution, rather than a pre-specified summary statistic, is also aligned with recent work in the simulation community that highlights the limitations of summary-based analysis; see, for example, \citet{chen2022distributional}, who study distributional effects arising from input uncertainty.
+While their focus is on distributional analysis, our work is complementary in that we aim to construct a fast generative metamodel that can directly generate approximate samples from the conditional output distribution for real-time decision-making.

-Constructing a generative metamodel involves learning the conditional distribution of $Y(\bx)$ given $\bx$, a task akin to generative modeling in machine learning.
-Techniques like generative adversarial networks (GANs) \citep{goodfellow2014generative}, diffusion models \citep{ho2020denoising}, variational autoencoders \citep{kingma2013auto}, and normalizing flows \citep{rezende2015variational} have shown success, particularly in image generation.
+Constructing a generative metamodel involves learning the conditional distribution of $Y(\bx)$ given $\bx$, a task akin to generative modeling in machine learning. {Techniques like generative adversarial networks (GANs) \citep{goodfellow2014generative}, variational autoencoders \citep{kingma2013auto}, diffusion models \citep{ho2020denoising}, and flow matching models \citep{lipman2023flow} have shown success, particularly in image generation.
 However, simulation metamodeling has distinct characteristics: (1) \emph{Distributional Proximity}: We prioritize generating a large number of samples that accurately approximate the true distribution of $Y(\bx)$, including its tails.
 In contrast, generative models in machine learning often aim to produce a few high-quality samples, such as realistic-looking images.
 Notably, many machine learning methods struggle with mode collapse problems \citep{saxena2021generative}, resulting in generated data that lack the diversity observed in real data and fail to replicate the true distribution.
-(2) \emph{Data Generation Speed}: Real-time needs demand fast generation, making slow methods like diffusion models unsuitable.
-(3) \emph{Covariate Nature}: In our applications, covariates are typically continuous variables.
+(2) \emph{Covariate Nature}: In our applications, covariates are typically continuous variables.
 Machine learning, however, often deals more with categorical labels.
-While some studies on continuous labels exist, they are relatively uncommon.
-(4) \emph{Output Dimensionality}: Our focus is on cases where the simulator's output is one-dimensional or low-dimensional, corresponding to most practical simulation problems.
+While studies utilizing continuous labels have emerged, such as continuous conditional GANs with generator regularization \citep{zheng2021continuous, zhang2022mind}, this setting has received comparatively less attention and warrants further investigation.
+(3) \emph{Output Dimensionality}: Our focus is on cases where the simulator's output is one-dimensional or low-dimensional, corresponding to most practical simulation problems.
 In contrast, machine learning typically concentrates on higher-dimensional data, such as images, speech, and videos.
+That said, recent work has started to apply modern generative models to regression problems for learning conditional response distributions and constructing predictive intervals, such as the diffusion-based approach in \citet{han2022card}.
+Motivated by these advances, we include several representative generative models as benchmarks in the numerical experiments in Section~\ref{sec:num}.